-Along with the Dave Bickler-era song 'Feels Like Love,' 'Broken Promises' often served as the second punch in the one-two opening combo of many Survivor shows back during their mid-'80s peak period, starting when Jamison took over vocals for the group.
+"Broken Promises" often served as the second punch along with the Dave Bickler-era song "Feels Like Love" in the one-two opening combo of many Survivor shows back during their mid-'80s peak period, starting when Jamison took over vocals for the group.

 'Is This Love'From: 'When Seconds Count' (1986)

 Following the success of "Burning Heart" from the Rocky IV soundtrack, as well as a string of big ballads from their Vital Signs album, this first single from Survivor's sixth album immediately went Top 10.
 Sadly, it was the last time the band would reach the Top 40.

 Two years after they had a massive hit with "Eye of the Tiger," the now-Jamison led Survivor tried their hand with another soundtrack song.
 "The Moment of Truth" from The Karate Kid managed to climb to only No. 63, but still helped usher in the Jamison era.

 Following "The Moment of Truth," Survivor returned with a new singer and a new album, Vital Signs.
 The first single from the LP zoomed all the way to No. 13, giving Survivor their biggest hit since "Eye of the Tiger," and kicking off Jamison's hit-making years with the band.

 'High on You'From: 'Vital Signs' (1984)

 After "I Can't Hold Back" returned Survivor to the Top 20, they continued their momentum with another love song from Vital Signs.
 This time, they made it to the Top 10 with "High on You," Jamison's first with the group.
 It was just the start: Three more huge hits would quickly follow over the next two years.